wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 Download and install the latest version [https://atom.io](https://atom.io)

-Restart terminal, and you should be able to open a folder to edit by typing `atom .`
+Restart terminal, and you should be able to open a folder to edit by typing `atom .` If this doesn't work, open Atom manually from Finder, click on Atom on the top left corner (it's next to the Apple logo), and click on 'Install Shell Commands'.
+Restart your terminal, and you're good to go.

 ##Install Oh My ZSH